nunit/nunit/docs/articles/nunit/technical-notes/usage/Framework-Parallel-Test-Execution.md

   * `ParallelScope.Children` indicates that the descendants of the test may be run in parallel with respect to one another.
   * `ParallelScope.Fixtures` indicates that test fixtures that are the descendants of the test may be run in parallel with one another.`

+> [!NOTE]
-**Note:** Additional values of the enumerator are used internally.
+> Additional values of the enumerator are used internally.
 They do not show up in the Intellisense and are not documented here.
 The value `ParallelScope.None`, which was used before the creation of the `NonParallelizableAttribute` is still accepted for the purpose of backward compatibility.

 ##### Specifying Parallelism at Multiple Test Levels